top of page

 An essential reason for Yu Qian’s death was that he was the most important supporter and most trusted minister of the Jingtai Emperor, who had imprisoned Zhu Qizhen for seven years.

-Meanwhile, Yu Qian’s reputation and power made him possible to support another prince as the new emperor.
+Meanwhile, Yu Qian's reputation and influence enabled him to support another prince as the new emperor.

 Ivory Tablet (Hu Ban) that Higher Rank Officials Hold When they Met with the Emperors in the Ming Dynasty — Ningxia Museum (Photo by Dongmaiying)